tuva-health/athenahealth_connector/README.md

 * **Configuration Files:**
     * `dbt_project.yml`: Main configuration for this dbt project (name, version, model paths, schema configurations, variables).
     * `packages.yml`: Declares the external dbt packages needed (The Tuva Project, dbt_utils).
-    * `sources.yml` (Located in `models/staging/`): You will configure this to tell dbt where your raw Athena data lives in Snowflake.
+    * `sources.yml` (Located in `models/staging/`): You will configure this to tell dbt where your raw Athena data lives in your data warehouse.
 * **Tests:** Data quality tests (`.yml` files) to help ensure the transformations are working correctly.
 This also checks the quality on input data.

 ---

-## ✅ Getting Started: Setup Guide
+## ✅ Quickstart Guide

-Follow these steps to set up and run the project:

 ### **Step 1: Prerequisites**

 Before you begin, ensure you have the following:

-1.  **Access to Snowflake:** Credentials (`user`, `role`, `warehouse`) and network access to your Snowflake instance.
+1.  **Access to your data warehouse:** Credentials and network access to your data warehouse instance (e.g. Snowflake, BigQuery).
-2.  **Athena EMR Data:** Your raw Athena data must be loaded into specific tables within a database/schema in your Snowflake instance.
+2.  **Athena EMR Data:** Your raw Athena data must be loaded into specific tables within your data warehouse.
 3.  **dbt CLI Installed:** You need dbt (version 1.9 recommended) installed on your machine or environment where you'll run the transformations.
-See [dbt Installation Guide](https://docs.getdbt.com/docs/installation).
+See [dbt Installation Guide](https://docs.getdbt.com/docs/installation) for help with installation.
 4.  **Git:** You need Git installed to clone this project repository.
-5.  **JWT Authentication Details:**
+5.  **Authentication Details:** (A Snowflake-specific example follows)
     * Your Snowflake `account` identifier.
     * Your Snowflake `user` designated for dbt.
     * The `private_key.pem` file provided for JWT authentication.